 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Beekeepers may do some or all of the following:

 - collect honey from hives and extract honey from combs

 - transport hives to various locations

-- inspect hives and treat them for diseases or parasites such as the varroa mite
+- inspect hives and treat them for diseases or parasites

-- ensure colonies have sufficient food
+- ensure bee colonies have enough food

 - breed queen bees